Welcome to the WSPA Website

-WSPA Winter 2016 Sentinel Newsletter is now available on-line for members.
+WSPA Spring 2017 Sentinel Newsletter is now available on-line for members.
 Click on Resources, then choose WSPA Sentinel.
-A paper copy was also mailed to all current WSPA members.

 To see School Psychology Jobs posted on our Website, click this link: School Psychology Jobs